kopp/minipython/docs/tutorials/hello.rst

     It may not work. :-)

-    This is where things get fun and MicroPython tries to be helpful.
+    This is where things get fun and MiniPython tries to be helpful.
 If it encounters an error it will scroll a helpful message on the micro:bit's display.
 If it can, it will tell you the line number for where the error can be found.

     Python expects you to type **EXACTLY** the right thing.
 So, for instance, ``Microbit``, ``microbit`` and ``microBit`` are all different things to Python.
-If MicroPython complains about a ``NameError`` it's probably because you've typed something inaccurately.
+If MiniPython complains about a ``NameError`` it's probably because you've typed something inaccurately.
 It's like the difference between referring to "Nicholas" and "Nicolas".
 They're two different people but their names look very similar.

-    If MicroPython complains about a ``SyntaxError`` you've simply typed code in a way that MicroPython can't understand.
+    If MiniPython complains about a ``SyntaxError`` you've simply typed code in a way that MiniPython can't understand.
 Check you're not missing any special characters like ``"`` or ``:``.
 It's like putting. a full stop in the middle of a sentence.
 It's hard to understand exactly what you mean.